improving-minnesota/react-redux-workshop/labs/content/labs/03-routing.md

 import Timesheets from './timesheets/Timesheets';
 ```

-* Next we'll import some classes from the react router
+* Next we'll import some classes from `react-router-dom` - this library is a way to declare `react-router` rules within JSX

 ```javascript
 import { BrowserRouter, Route, Switch, Redirect } from 'react-router-dom';
 ```

 * Next let's configure our routes:
-  * We need to wrap the routes in a **BrowserRouter** to handle the routes
+  * We need to wrap the routes in a **BrowserRouter** so the Browser URL is used to determine which Routes match
+  * We only want to render a single segment of the app based on the URL, so we add a **Switch**
   * We need separate sibling routes for **Projects**, **Employees**, and **Timesheets**.
-  * If we can't match a route, we want to redirect the user to the **Employees** component.
+  * If no route matches, we want to redirect the user to the **Employees** component.

 ```jsx
   render() {